Summary

 Amenities

 The nearest store is Homan’s store at the foot of Seven Mountains, at US 322 and PA 144 in Potters Mills.
 They have gas (no diesel).
-They have decent food but their ice cream prices (2024) are pretty ridiculous so the food is probably crazy too.
+I’ve had decent food there before but their Hershey’s ice cream prices (2024) are pretty ridiculous so food is probably overpriced too.
 They are open 7 days (but not Easter!).